Competency is not an abstract concept.

 It shows up daily in our everyday world in situations where staff make snap judgements,

-and the resulting behaviours can make or break the success of a business transaction.
+and the resulting behaviours can make or break the success of a business transaction or service.

 Two Views from the Customer Side